keisukekondokk/spatial-seir/README.md

 The copyright of the developed code belongs to Keisuke Kondo.

 ### Copyright of Third Parties
 Keisuke Kondo developed the Content based on the information on From-To Analysis on the Regional Economy and Society Analyzing System (RESAS), which is freely available using the RESAS API.
 The original data of From-To Analysis is based on Mobile Spatial Statistics&reg; of NTT DOCOMO.
-The shapfile of the 47 prefectures in Japan is taken from the Portal Site of Official Statistics of Japan, e-Stat.
+The shapefile of the 47 prefectures in Japan is taken from the Portal Site of Official Statistics of Japan, e-Stat.
 Users must confirm the terms of use of the RESAS and the e-Stat, prior to using the Content.

 ### Licence
-The developed code is realeased under the MIT Licence.
+The developed code is released under the MIT Licence.

 ### Disclaimer
 - Keisuke Kondo makes the utmost effort to maintain, but nevertheless does not guarantee, the accuracy, completeness, integrity, usability, and recency of the Content.